It's a Different World

 Begin by Picking Your Campsite and Planning Your Route

 Since COVID is turning many jobs into “at home” jobs, many people can plan long trips that can include many stops, which is why this can be considered the first step.
 If you want to go to more than one campground, it is important to plan the route before picking the spots, though picking the spots can help plan the route.
-If you know that you want to travel Route 66, hit certain national parks, or something up and down the whole East Coast, then you would build a route between your beginning and end destinations.
+Do you want to travel Route 66, hit certain national parks, or something up and down the whole East Coast?
+Then you would build a route between your beginning and end destinations.
 If you want to make a simpler trip and hit just one destination, then those trips are significantly easier to plan, but still require planning.
 It is important to also make routes that are safe for towing or motorhomes and RVs.
 As an example, there are many ways to get to campsites in Zion, Utah, but some of the routes aren’t as safe or as friendly to towing/ RVs, so it is important to research that beforehand.
 When choosing routes, do you want to go the more scenic way or the way straight down the highway or through the city?
 When planning trips, it is important to also consider the speed limits and the capabilities of your vehicles.
 If Google maps say you can get somewhere in 11 hours, you need to consider that the map will be using the speed limit to calculate that time, not the speed that your vehicle can always handle.
 Plan to go about an average of 55 MPH.
 It is also important to remember that automated maps won’t include fill up or bathroom/ meal and snack times; this also needs to be added to the total time of a drive.
 If you want to be extra safe, having printed maps is always a great idea because technology isn’t always reliable and there may be some spots where phone service is spotty, and not having a non-digital map may be a problem.
 Lastly, if it’s a very long drive to your destination, try planning out places to visit in between to help break up the journey.
 Look online to find kitschy stops or cool meal stops or places with a unique history!

 For planning your campsites, the BEST thing to do is call your reservations as far in advance as possible.
 Sometimes, especially during these times, web information may not be updated so if you don’t book a site and you show up, they may be closed or full.
 When looking at campsites, it is also important to know if it is the right one for you.
 Check their website and their reviews online, always do your research!
 Do you need a full hookup for your travel trailer?
 Will your motorhome fit in their spots?
 Do their sites have room for pop-outs?
 Is there a sewage dump on-site?
 Is that even something you’re worried about?
 These are a small portion of the questions that you need to ask yourself when preparing and looking for campsites.
 Some places have full amenities with pools and games and mini-golf and full hookups whereas others are boondocking in dirt lots.
 Making a budget for your trip to include gas and more along your route as well as what you spend at a campsite is very important.
 Planning trips like these help save time and money as well as there is less of a headache and fewer mistakes to be made along the way.
 Some apps to help with finding campgrounds you can check these out: